harendra-kumar/concise-haskell/language/000-composition.rst

 Pure Functional vs Imperative Paradigm
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Pure functional and imperative language designs are duals of each other.
+Pure functional and imperative language designs are duals to each other.
 Therefore, where they excel and where they lack is opposite of each other.
-Functional design is strong in denotational aspects whereas the imperative
+Functional paradigm is strong in denotational aspects whereas imperative
-design is strong in operational aspects:
+paradigm is strong in operational aspects:

 * Haskell enforces referential transparency but adds manual (by discipline)
-  control over some operational semantics by using strictness annotations, for
+  control over some operational semantics, by using strictness annotations for
   example.
 * Imperative languages have better control over operational semantics by
-  default but allow referential transparency by discipline.
+  default but allow referential transparency only by discipline.

 +------------------------------+----------------------------+
 | Haskell (or pure functional) | Imperative languages       |